What is Country Risk?

-With increasing globalization and expansion of trades between nations, it has made financial organizations including banks and other investors very uneasy.
-It is a known fact that up until now, not much has been done to properly manage and contain country risk exposure since until the 2007-08 crisis unfolded, many were under oblivion.
+With increasing globalization and expansion of trades between nations, it has made financial organizations, including banks and other investors, very uneasy.
+It is a known fact that up until now, not much has been done to properly manage and contain country risk exposure since the 2007-08 crisis unfolded, many were under oblivion.

-Apart from the assessment and avoidance of countries with excessive risk, diversification and hedging can also help mitigate this risk to some extent.
+Apart from the assessment and avoidance of countries with excessive risk, diversification and hedging can also help mitigate this risk.
 Country risk maps have also been developed to give a fair idea of the riskiness associated with different geographical regions.
 But the nature of risk is such that a varying degree of uncertainty will continue to exist.

-This has been a guide to what is Country Risk and it’s Definition.
-Here we discuss how to measure and analyze country risk along with its types, advantages, and disadvantages.
+This has been a guide to what is Country Risk, and it’s Definition.
+Here we discuss how to measure and analyze country risk and its types, advantages, and disadvantages.
 You can learn more about accounting from the following articles –